rahil627/my-programming-stuff/langs/programming-languages.md

   - personal basic shell functions/"modules"/"cmdlets" (powershell > fish; *fish script is now completely useless!*)
   - automation, especially for windows
   - bigger scripts
-    - powershell is powerful enough to do just about anything, thanks to it's access to the .net framework
+    - powershell is powerful enough to do just about anything, and thanks to it's access to the .net framework, it actually can do anything
   - powershell is now cross-platform (since v7?)
 **ruby**
-  - **great for quick, simple everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs**
+  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs** (that's the benefit of old, popular languages)
-    - runs as simply as a shell script, no main class or anything needed
+    - runs as simply as a shell script, no main class or anything needed, and looks beautiful too!
   - **great simple-and-quick-to-get-started/prototype frameworks 'n libs: web-app (back-end), cli? (not portable), (not gui-apps?), automation, devops, hacking**
     - community pioneered frameworks and products for hacking (metasploit), sysadmin/automation (chef config management, jenkins ci, etc.), rake
     - **jekyll (github pages) for static web site**